cincibrainlab/datascience/content/post/eeg-analysis-workflow-using-gpu-enabled-matlab-docker-container-r-and-gnu-make-for-an-academic-manuscript/index.md

 This is why GNU Make was created.
 To be clear, this is not an analogous situation that we are trying to shoehorn Make into - this is exactly the types of complex problems programmers in the 1980s were running into.

 At its core, GNU make manages outputs and the dependencies that create these outputs.
-It is agnostic to *what* and *how* these outputs are created.
-It only acts based on the *outputs* that are created by other programs.
+It is agnostic to _what_ and _how_ these outputs are created.
+It only acts based on the _outputs_ that are created by other programs.

 GNU Make is the conductor of the orchestra and never plays any of the instruments.

 ## GNU Make: The conductor needs a piece to play

 The conductor (Make) always requires a piece of music to orchestrate.
-This is what makes Make different between computer science and academic neuroscience.
+This is what makes Make different from computer science and academic neuroscience.
 In this case, we will orchestrate a scientific manuscript rather than a software application.

 By making this mental shift, GNU can begin to orchestrate your manuscripts just as it manages the building of the most complex software applications in the world.

 ## The simplicity of the Makefile

-If you use this approach, the Makefile becomes the *most* important file of your entire publication.
+If you use this approach, the Makefile becomes the _most_ important file of your entire publication.

 The Makefile controls 1) what analyses are performed, 2) what order the analyses are performed, 2) what outputs are necessary for the project.

-It doesn't matter to Make if you have a raw data file from a EGI EEG amplifier, a power analysis in MATLAB (or Octave), and want to use SAS rather than R to create a final figure.
+It doesn't matter to Make if you have a raw data file from a EGI EEG amplifier, a power analysis in MATLAB (or Octave), or want to use SAS rather than R to create a final figure.
 Or if down the road you decide to add another analysis or modify a dataset.

 It only cares that each step you have a set of input files and a defined output file that can serves as the input for other steps.
 And it makes sure that these instructions are followed exactly each time.